-- order, traveler's check, or other means utilized for the transmission or payment of money or monetary value, whether or not negotiable.
+- (9) MONEY.
+A medium of exchange that is authorized or adopted by the United States or a foreign government.
+The term includes a monetary unit of account established by an intergovernmental organization or by agreement between two or more governments. - (10) MONEY TRANSMISSION.
+Selling or issuing payment instruments, stored value, or receiving money or monetary value for transmission.
+The term does not include the provision solely of delivery, online or telecommunications services, or network access. - (11) PAYMENT INSTRUMENT.
+A check, draft, money order, traveler's check, or other means utilized for the transmission or payment of money or monetary value, whether or not negotiable.
 The term does not include a credit voucher, letter of credit, or instrument that is redeemable by the issuer in goods and services. - (12) PERSON.
 An individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government; governmental subdivision, agency or instrumentality; public corporation; or any other legal or commercial entity. - (13) RECORD.
-Information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (14) RESPONSIBLE INDIVIDUAL.
-An individual who is employed by a licensee and has managerial authority over the provision of the money transmittal services of the licensee in this state. - (15) STORED VALUE.
+Information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

+- 1 (14) RESPONSIBLE INDIVIDUAL.
+An individual who is 2 employed by a licensee and has managerial authority over the 3 provision of the money transmittal services of the licensee in 4 this state. - (15) STORED VALUE.
 Monetary value that is evidenced by an electronic record. - (16) UNSAFE OR UNSOUND PRACTICE.
 A practice or conduct by a person licensed to engage in money transmission or an authorized delegate of such person which creates the likelihood of material loss, insolvency, or dissipation of the licensee's assets, or otherwise prejudices the interests of its customers or a practice or conduct defined by rule of the commission to be an unsafe or unsound practice.

-\$8-7A-3 Exclusions.
+§8-7A-3 Exclusions.